-In Australia, the standard cat trap design has a solid back metal plate that slides out and a wire door.
+In Australia, the standard cat trap design has a solid back metal plate that slides up and a wire door.

 Be aware that possum traps are being marketed, especially online, as cat traps.
-Although they may be cheaper than a genuine cat trap, they are much smaller than cat traps and also harder to use.
-We have also seen some with sharp metal edges which could very easily injure a stressed trapped cat.
+Some companies are also selling very small so-called ‘cat traps’.
+Although they may be cheaper, they are much smaller than genuine cat traps and also harder to use.
+We have had requests for help from people who bought a so-called cat trap online and had their lost cat eat the food without being trapped, and had their cat get out of the trap.
+We have also seen some with sharp metal edges inside which could very easily injure a stressed trapped cat.

 Where to obtain box trap

-In 2017, box traps cost $130 – $145.
-If you intend to help cats on an ongoing basis, having a box trap is invaluable.
+In 2018, box traps cost about $130-150.
+If you intend to help cats on an ongoing basis, they are an essential item.

 If you don’t wish to buy your own trap, contact an animal rescue group, shelter or local council to see if you can borrow or hire one.